jacobjeffrey/tmdb-analytics/README.md

 Analytical queries like "revenue by genre" or "top actors by box office" are just a couple of joins in a star schema vs 6-7 joins if everything was normalized.
 TMDB's data maps cleanly to dimensions and facts, and BI tools expect this structure.

 **Design decisions:**
-- **Bridge tables for cast, genres, and production_companies** - These many-to-many relationships are queried constantly ("top grossing actors", "best performing genres"), so I normalized them into proper bridge tables
+- **Bridge tables for genres, production_companies, and origin_countries** - These many-to-many relationships are queried constantly ("best performing genres", "top studios by revenue", "films by country"), so I normalized them into proper bridge tables
-- **Exploded production companies from movie details** - TMDB's production_company endpoint was redundant with data already in movie_details, so I extracted and deduped companies directly from the nested JSON arrays in the intermediate layer
+- **Unnested production companies from movie details** - TMDB's production_company endpoint was redundant with data already in movie_details, so I extracted and deduped companies directly from the nested JSON arrays in the intermediate layer
-- **JSON for less common fields** - Kept some fields such as 'spoken_languages' or 'production_countries' as JSON in `dim_movies` rather than creating additional bridge tables.
-These may not be queried as often and may clutter the mart layer.
+- **JSON for spoken_languages, production_countries, and belongs_to_collection** - Kept these as JSON in `dim_movies` rather than creating another bridge table since it's rarely filtered on and would add unnecessary complexity
-- **Popularity in `dim_people`** - Technically a metric, but currently used as a snapshot in time, so a dedicated table is unneeded for now.
-May change in the future if I decide to track and implement SCD2.
+- **Popularity as a snapshot** - Currently stored in `dim_people` as a point-in-time value.
+Since TMDB updates this metric daily, tracking it historically would be better suited to a dedicated `fct_popularity` table if I decide to implement time-series tracking

 **Key models:**